 Visa enjoys higher acceptance worldwide than American Express, especially internationally.

-However, Amex cards have certain standard benefits that Visa Traditional cards don’t offer, including extended warranties, purchase protection and return protection.
-You may not even find these perks in Visa Signature cards.
+However, Amex cards have certain standard benefits that Visa Traditional cards don’t offer.

 Visa vs. Discover.